cat _posts/2019-04-25-office-mal-en.md

 ziilnp = ziilnp(Interaction.Shell(zdwrhc, vbHide))

-/c %ProgramData:~0.1%%ProgramData:~9.2% this is passed to cmd.exe.
+/c %ProgramData:~0.1%%ProgramData:~9.2% is passed to cmd.exe.

 %ProgramData% expands to C:\ProgramData.